sanjay-bhandarkar/Topological-Ising/README.md

 The following files were used to analyze and plot the data generated using LAMMPS for this project.
-An
+The file 'Arc2_200.dat' can be used as input to the lammps script 'input_Arc2.lammps' to generate the data.
+The various quantities can be plooted using the Python files